leahs02/J124final/README.md

 	* Phone Number: 614-378-0669
 	* As the Addiction Services Director in Columbus, Ohio, Andrea has seen the direct impact the opioid crisis has had on the city's community.
 Her routine involves a lot of fieldwork on the streets in addiction afflicted neighborhoods.
 She could be helpful in determining where the data might be falling short, as there may be entire populations of abusers that don't get counted by the CDC's routine data collection.

-## Additional Sources
+## Additional Resources

 1) [National Survey on Drug Use and Health (NSDUH)](https://www.datafiles.samhsa.gov/sites/default/files/field-uploads-protected/studies/NSDUH-2013/NSDUH-2013-datasets/NSDUH-2013-DS0001/NSDUH-2013-DS0001-info/NSDUH-2013-DS0001-info-questionnaire-specs.pdf)
     * NSDUH is the leading source of statistical data on alcohol, tobacco, drug use, mental health, and other health-related issues in the United States among the general population.
     * This dataset has important information on the rates of people who used prescription opioid WITHOUT being directed by a doctor to do so (questions beginnin on page 137 of the PDF).
     * This could contribute to my reporting in developing the argument that Purdue Pharma's "safe and non-addictive" opioids are actually being heavily abused by Americans around the country.

 # The Impact of OxyContin
 ## Opioid related deaths between 1999 and 2015